IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Sbase                 Base power used in the DCPF                                                                                    MW
 ReferenceNode         Reference node used in the DCPF TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, trihourly, etc.)                             h
-StageDuration         Duration of the stage (weekly -168-, monthly -672-, quarterly -2184-, semesterly -4368-, or annually -8736-)   h
 ====================  =============================================================================================================  ================

 A time step greater than one hour it is a convenient way to reduce the load levels of the time scope.
 The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated to the third hour in a trihourly time step).

-The stage duration must be larger or equal than the shortest duration of any storage type or any outflows type (both given in the generation data) and multiple of it.
-Consecutive stages are not tied between them.
-Consequently, the objective function must be a bit lower.

-The initial inventory of the ESSs is also fixed at the beginning and end of each stage.
-For example, the initial inventory level is set for the 8736 h in case of a single stage or for the hours 4368 and 4369
-(end of the first stage and beginning of the second stage) in case of two stages.

 Scenario
 --------